The plant-based food industry is evolving

 Category sales

-Plant-based meat sales
+Plant-based meat and seafood sales

 Key insights